xperseguers/php_excel/README.md

 This extension uses libXl library to provide API for generating or parsing all Excel files.

-libxl is a high-performance mechanism for working with Excel files and is able to generate output readable on Blackberries, iPhone, Office Products, Numbers, etc...
+`libxl` is a high-performance mechanism for working with Excel files and is able to generate output readable on Blackberries, iPhone, Office Products, Numbers, etc. ...

+Forked and updated based on the initial development and hosting by [Ilia Alshanetsky](https://github.com/iliaal/php_excel) and [Jan Ehrhardt](https://github.com/Jan-E/php_excel).

 ## Documentation